 Currently we only have one supplier qualified as a vendor for the manufacture of DSUVIA, known as DZUVEO in Europe, and Zalviso with the FDA and EMA, respectively.
 If supply from the approved vendor is interrupted, there could be a significant disruption in commercial supply.
 For example, our API provider for DSUVIA is changing its process for manufacturing our drug, which could impact our commercial supply of API for DSUVIA.
 This change in process requires a regulatory submission to the FDA.
 The European Health Authority has approved the change in process for both DZUVEO and Zalviso in the EU.
-In the U.S. a regulatory submission has been submitted to support the use of the API made with the new manufacturing process, but there is no guarantee that the FDA will approve the submission.
-For example, in July 2019, we received notice from the FDA that a deficiency in the API manufacturer's drug master file will need to be addressed before the submission can be approved.
+In the U.S., a regulatory submission has been submitted to support the use of the API made with the new manufacturing process, but there is no guarantee that the FDA will approve the submission.
+For example, in July 2019, we received notice from the FDA that a deficiency in the API manufacturer's drug master file, or DMF, will need to be addressed before the submission can be approved.
+The API manufacturer responded to the FDA's DMF deficiency notice for the new manufacturing process and we resubmitted the Supplemental NDA seeking approval of use of the new manufacturing process API.
 Any alternate vendor would need to be qualified through an NDA supplement and/or an MAA variation which could result in delays.
 The FDA or other regulatory agencies outside of the United States may also require additional trials if a new sufentanil supplier is relied upon for commercial production.